cainam/home-cluster-deployment/auth.md

 - how to apply EnvoyProxy only for a certain domain or host requested?

 ## hydra deployment
-a dedicated hydra-config helm chart is deployed
+a dedicated hydra-config is deployed
 - to provide the optional PVC if persistent database is used
 - to configure client_id via post-install batch Job (not used) and
 - to deploy a Kubernetes Operator which configures the client_id upon hydra pod restart